Shopify/flash-list/docs/known-issues/README.md

 # Known Issues

-RFL and FlatList have very different internal.
+RecyclerFlatList and FlatList have very different internal.
 While the API is almost the same, the behaviour might be different in some cases due to a bug, limitation or missing implementation.
 In any case, if the issue is already listed here don't create a new one.

 ### 1) List is not loading

-`estimatedItemSize` is a required prop in RFL.
+`estimatedItemSize` is a required prop in RecyclerFlatList.
 Due to project setup sometimes typescript may not prompt you about this.
-This will be improved in the future with exceptions.
+This will be improved in the future with correct exceptions being thrown at the right places.
 As of now, this is the first thing you should check.
-Please note provide average height for vertical lists and width for horizontal ones.
+Please note that you should provide average height for vertical lists and width for horizontal ones.

 ### 2) recyclerlistview requires a bounded size exception

-RFL uses [recyclerlistview](https://github.com/Flipkart/recyclerlistview) to leverage recycling capability. `recyclerlistview` required deterministic boundaries, this doesn't mean fixed height/width and could just be `flex:1`.
+RecyclerFlatList uses [recyclerlistview](https://github.com/Flipkart/recyclerlistview) to leverage recycling capability. `recyclerlistview` required deterministic boundaries, this doesn't mean fixed height/width and could just be `flex:1`.
 It should mount with some height and width.
 Layout setups like `flex-start` on parent will not work.
 If you can't do this then a nice workaround to this is to use `estimatedListSize` prop.
 If your list is fullscreen, you can just pass `Dimensions.get("window")`.
 It's good to pass accurate values.

 Please note most lists do mount this deterministic sizes so make sure to check if you really need workarounds.